Please refer to the attached job description and person specification for full details of responsibilities

-We are currently looking to recruit an enthusiastic and motivated Occupational Therapist (OT) Advanced Practitioner, to join the Fenland Neighbourhood Team based at Alan Conway Court, Doddington Hospital for a 12 month period to cover Maternity Leave.
+We are currently looking to recruit an enthusiastic and motivated Occupational Therapist (OT) Advanced Practitioner, to join the Peterborough Neighbourhood Team based at City Care Centre, Thorpe Road, Peterborough

 Our clinical teams deliver many NHS services not only via inpatient and primary care setting but also with the community.
 These services include Children, Adult & Older Peoples mental & physical health, Forensic & Specialist mental health, Learning Disabilities, Primary Care & Liaison psychiatry, Substance misuse, Social care, Research & Development.

-You will provide specialist advice to all members of the multi-disciplinary team, service users and appropriate others, of changes involving current care plans, patients progress and other relevant matters that pertain to the care of the patient.
-You will use evidence-based practice, to ensure clinical care is effective and appropriate.
-Conduct risk assessments and health and safety assessments and including immediately reporting any changes/newly identified risks.
+- You will provide specialist advice to all members of the multi-disciplinary team, service users and appropriate others, of changes involving current care plans, patients progress and other relevant matters that pertain to the care of the patient.
+You will use evidence-based practice, to ensure clinical care is effective and appropriate conduct risk assessments and health and safety assessments and immediately report any changes/newly identified risks.
 You will be expected to organise and manage own time, delegating work appropriately.
-Your role will be actively involved in the development of the service/organisational aims and objectives of the Neighbourhood Teams and the new model of care.
+You will be actively involved in the development of the service/organisational aims and objectives of the Neighbourhood Teams and the model of care.